hashkat/hashkat/docs/input.md

   thresholds: {bin_spacing: linear, min: 10, max: 300, increment: 10}
 ```

+Serves as a way to organize and categorize tweets in bins.
+The *bin_spacing* can be linear, quadratic, or cubic, and the can have an arbitrary minimum, maximum, and increment value.
+In the above case, entities with 10 or less tweets will be stored on a list in the
+intitial bin.
+If some of these entities continue to tweet, and end up having a total number of tweets greater than 10 but less than 20, they will move to the next bin.
+If their total number of tweets increases to a value greater than 20 but less than 30, they will
+then move on to the next bin, and so on, until they have reached a value of 300 tweets, where they shall remain.

 ```python
 retweet_ranks:
   thresholds: {bin_spacing: linear, min: 10, max: 300, increment: 10}
 ```

+Serves the exact same purpose as *tweet_ranks*, but for retweets.

 ```python
 follow_ranks: